 "We have many personalities that grew out of pain and broken bonding, but there is a difference between these and clinically diagnosed multiple personalities.
 All of our personalities compete, have different goals, are conflicted, and subtly stop us from receiving.
 The bigger the trauma, the larger the fractures we have inside, and the more independently these selves will operate." - Chuck Spezzano

-Multiplicity is the inherent nature of the creative human mind that protects itself in ingenious ways.
+Multiplicity is the inherent nature of the creative human mind that knows how to protect itself in ingenious ways.
 We all have an indeterminate number of sub-personalities, each having their own age, desires, temperaments, desires, goals and talents.
 These sub-personalities form our inner family system.
-And, each part of ourselves - when accepted, listened to and tended to with love - has a powerful and particular strength to bring to our daily functioning in the world.
+And, each part of ourselves - when accepted, listened to and tended to with love - has a powerful and particular strength to bring to highest capacities for thriving in the world.

 When you feel strong enough to explore the multiplicity of your self-expression, and can create a safe space for emotional releasing, you can begin to creatively understand and map out how you operate on the inside.
 You can learn how to be inclusive of all of your parts, and discover the gifts and strengths inherent in the currently extreme and protective behaviors that create imbalance in your life.